-The beneficial uses of the lake include
+The local uses of the lake include acting

-Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Shared water system which includes Upper Ferrari Pond, Hidden Hills Pond, and nine golf course ponds - REGION 5
+Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Shared water system which includes Upper Ferrari Pond, Hidden Hills Pond, and Lincoln Hills Golf Club Ponds - REGION 5

-The Sun City Lincoln Hills Community Association is an adult community for residents fifty five (55) years or older that was opened for residence in 1999.
+The Sun City Lincoln Hills Community Association is an adult community for residents fiftyfive (55) years or older that was opened for residence in 1999.
 The community has 6,783-homes and is spread across 2,992 acres which includes two (Lincoln Hills Golf Course) 18-hole golf courses and several other amenities for the community.
 The Sun City Lincoln Hills Community Association and Lincoln Hills Golf Course share a large system of connected waterways that consist of several lakes, ponds, and streams that are spread throughout the community and golf course.